mrlibelula/ai-interviewer/README.md

 ## Next task

+- When placing the wildcard for topic/s, include also the selected topic subtree
+- Check for same challenges before inserting into db
 - Wildcards cutomization in prompt buildChallengePrompt()
 - JSON cutomization in prompt loadBlueprintDataAndStoreToDB(), buildJson(), and also affected buildJsonArrays() that depends on $this->build_json.